adarsh-2512/Cricket-Score-Prediction-Model/README.md

 # Python-Projects
-This is a Repository which Python Projects.
+This is a Repository which contains Python Projects.